George Poindexter: United States Senate

+Poindexter was selected to be President pro temp of the Senate in 1834, but Jacksonians objected with one newspaper bringing up Poindexter's alleged drinking problem: "One editor said: 'This man...yet rank with the fumes of a low debauch, his step yet tottering, and his eyes rolling with a drunken leer, this man, all filth and vermon [sic], called, probably, from a brothel or a gin cellar, to the Senate Chamber, this man, they chose...to preside over the Senate of the United States.'"

 In 1834 Poindexter had his home in Washington, D.C. painted by Richard Lawrence.
 A deranged man, Lawrence came to believe that he was the ruler of England and the United States and that Jackson was a usurper.
 In January 1835, Lawrence attempted to shoot at Jackson using two pistols, which misfired.
 The assassination attempt occurred as Jackson attended a memorial service for a Congressman at the U.S. capitol and the first attempt to assassinate a president.
 Jackson accused various political enemies of being behind Lawrence's actions, including Poindexter, who denied any connection.
 Poindexter also took issue with Vice President Martin Van Buren's support of Jackson during the debate over the Bank and made explicit threats that caused Van Buren to carry pistols for self-defense when presiding over the Senate.
 The accusations about Lawrence followed Poindexter back to Mississippi, and he was unsuccessful in running for a second term.
 Poindexter returned to Mississippi, embittered by these issues.

 Retirement from politics

 In 1835, Poindexter moved to Kentucky, where he continued practicing law in Lexington.
 He later moved back to Jackson, Mississippi and resumed his law practice until his death there on September 5, 1853.
+He was a gambler and an alcoholic, with alcohol dependence being a significant contributing factor to his death.
 He was interred in Greenwood Cemetery in Jackson.

-Family
+Personal

 In 1804 Poindexter married Lydia Carter (1789–1824), the daughter of a prominent Natchez businessman and plantation owner.
 They had two sons, George Littleton (or Lytleton) and Albert Gallatin.
 They divorced after Poindexter publicly accused his wife of infidelity and claimed that their second child, whom he disavowed, was the product of an extramarital affair between his wife and their neighbor.
 In 1820 Lydia Carter Poindexter married Reverend Lewis Williams and moved to Brimfield, Massachusetts.
 Her sons remained with her; Poindexter provided for the support of George, but disavowed Albert and refused to provide for him.

 In 1816 Poindexter married Agatha Ball Chinn (1794–1822).
 They had one son who died of yellow fever as a child while Poindexter was Governor, and Agatha Poindexter died soon afterward.

 He was said to have a serious, potentially non-consensual liaison with an enslaved woman.

 When several years before, Representative Richard Mentor Johnson of Kentucky was criticized for his common-law marriage with Julia Chinn, an enslaved woman; he said, "Unlike Jefferson, Clay, Poindexter and others, I married my wife under the eyes of God, and apparently He has found no objections."